NSW Chief Commissioner for Scouts Neville Tomkins with Christopher J. Holcroft Christopher J. Holcroft Christopher J. Holcroft Christopher J. Holcroft

 Books

 In 2008 Australia celebrated its Centenary of Scouting, and Holcroft wrote the first two novels in the Scott Morrow adventure trilogy to mark the occasion: Only The Brave Dare and Canyon.
-In 2010 Holcroft completed the trilogy with A Rite of Passage All three books followed the adventures of a group of Venturers and a teenager who never wanted to be a hero but whom his country needed.
+In 2010 Holcroft completed the trilogy with A Rite of Passage .
+In 2026 Holcroft completed a sequel to his first book, Saluting The Brave.
+All four books follow the adventures of a group of Venturers and a teenager who never wanted to be a hero but whom his country needed.

 In 2011 he published the first book in his Afterlife series, Finding Thomas.
 He explores what happens after someone dies in novel form using a teenage central character called Kit Green, in a focus on near death experiences.